 A recent survey by analytics firm comScore and the United Postal Service has revealed that consumers now make 51% of their purchases online.
 And according to an august.com study, 26% of homeowners receive at least one package every week.
-As more consumers continue to shop with online retailers and utilize same-day shipping options and prepared meal services, the number of package deliveries will only increase.
-This has created a particular issue for Associations as Property Managers and Board Members are left with the question of how to organize this delivery influx.
+As more consumers continue to shop with online retailers, the number of package deliveries will only increase.
+Not only are consumers able to select two-day or even same-day shipping options thanks to Amazon Prime, the delivery trend has created demand for industries once tied to brick and mortar stores including prepared meals, wardrobe styling, and shaving razors.
+This has created a particular issue for Condominium Associations as Property Managers and Board Members are left with the question of how to organize this delivery influx.

 Package Handling Issues

-While new construction developers have designed newer buildings to be better equipped to handle the increase of packages (with larger storage rooms or installation of lockers), older Associations that have had to deal with this have a particular problem as they were built when deliveries were a rarity.
+While new construction developers have designed newer buildings to be better equipped to handle the increase of packages (with larger storage rooms or installation of lockers), older condominium Associations (especially in Chicago) that have had to deal with this have a particular problem as they were built when deliveries were a rarity.

 The United States Postal Service has addressed these issues by rolling out new requirements for parcel storage for new construction or remodeling of existing mailrooms.